-Ansell enjoyed considerable success in his efforts, and managed make the alloy even tougher than that of a normal sovereign.
-Sovereigns struck from George Ansell's reworked gold alloy were apparently so tough, that they could not be broken by an ordinary man even when attacked with a pair of pliers (not that we would recommend trying to repeat this experiment with one!)
+Ansell enjoyed considerable success in his efforts, and managed to make the alloy even tougher than that of a normal sovereign.
+Sovereigns struck from George Ansell's reworked gold alloy were apparently so tough, that they could not be broken by an ordinary man even when attacked with a pair of pliers (not that we would recommend trying to repeat this experiment with one!).
 George Ansell was rewarded for his work by a letter of thanks from the Mint Master and given a cash bonus of £100 (a considerable sum of money in those days).

-An 'Ansell' sovereign struck from the reworked gold can be identified by an additional line which is visible in the rear hairband of the Queen's portrait, as seen in the photograph to the right.
+An 'Ansell' sovereign struck from the reworked gold can be identified by an additional line which is visible in the rear hairband of the Queen's portrait, as seen in the photograph to the left.
 These sovereigns are listed as Rare 4 in Marsh (15 - 25 examples known) and are very popular with collectors of rare sovereigns.
 We are always extremely keen to acquire one when possible.

 |1859||Second Head with Ansell Ribbon||42A||3852E||167,539||aVF/gVF|

 You can find more information on payment and identification requirements.